rostyslav-udovenko/command-line-trainer/README.md

 ## Features

 - Command-line interactions that allow for inputs such as `cd`, `ls`, `mkdir`, `touch`, `pwd`, `help`, `man`,  `cat`, `less`, `file`, `cp`, `mv`, `rm`, `chmod`, `ls -l`, `stat`, `date`, `whoami`, `uptime` and `mount`
-- System command such as `hint on/off` to enable or disable task hints, `progress reset` to reset progress
+- System command such as `hint on/off` to enable or disable task hints, `progress reset` to reset progress, `language en/uk` to switch interface language
 - Progress saving - completed tasks are automatically saved to localStorage and restored when the user returns
 - Immediate task validation accompanied by feedback and hints for each task
 - An integrated virtual file system that refreshes with each task, utilizing JSON